 Currently, his research explores the role cloud-native approaches and network operations (NetDevOps) have in the design and management of data-driven network architectures in IoT, 5G and beyond 5G.
 Particularly, his focus is put into the concept of distributed network management frameworks leveraging stateless functions as placeholders for arbitrary control loops (e.g., CURATE: On-Demand Orchestration of Services for Health Emergencies Prediction and Mitigation).
 Such research direction is strongly motivated by the concept of zero-touch service/network management, heralded by the specifications proposed by the ETSI Zero-touch network and Service Management (ZSM) group.

 Luis is part of the SMARTECH research group at the Communications Technologies Division in CTTC.
-He actively participates in ongoing H2020 research projects, such as SEMIoTICS, 5GSOLUTIONS, MonB5G, 5G-ROUTES, and DARLENE.
-His roles are related to experimentation infrastructure design, provisioning and sharing.
+He actively participates in ongoing H2020 research projects, such as SEMIoTICS, 5GSOLUTIONS, MonB5G, 5G-ROUTES, OPTIMIST and DARLENE.
+His roles are related to end-to-end experimental infrastructure design, provisioning and sharing.
 He has also participated in the preparation of H2020 proposals, specifically at sections related to ETSI NFV, MEC, ZSM and ENI specifications; cloud-native approaches and DevOps methodologies for the implementation of Use Cases.